Gui-Yom/graphql-dsl/README.md

 # graphql-dsl

-Goal: build your graphql schema with a nice dsl, be the poweruser and control everything that gets generated, does nothing under the hood by default, no (or minimal) runtime reflection (excluding schema building)
+Goal: build a graphql schema with a nice dsl, be the poweruser and control everything that gets generated, does nothing under the hood by default, no (or minimal) runtime reflection (excluding schema building)

+Stretch goal : Compile time schema building instead of runtime.
+Or at least a way to cook generated schema once at first runtime then include it at the next compilation.

 ## Roadmap